Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application to linear elasticity: Introduction and motivation

 To obviate the limitations of PhyGeoNet \cite{gao2021phygeonet}, Kashefi and Mukerji \cite{kashefi2022physics} introduced physics-informed PointNet (PIPN).
 In PIPN, PointNet \cite{qi2017pointnet} carries out the role of the ``neural network'' in PINNs.
 Similar to CNNs, PointNet \cite{qi2017pointnet} is able to also encode the geometric features of input computational domains; however, using a different mathematical methodology.
+Introduced in 2017, PointNet \cite{qi2017pointnet} emerged as a prominent deep learning model for addressing 3D computer vision problems such as shape classification and segmentation.
+PointNet \cite{qi2017pointnet} set the stage for subsequent research, such as object detection in both outdoor \cite{qi2018frustum} and indoor \cite{qi2019deep} environments, and the prediction of scene flow from sequential point cloud data \cite{liu2019flownet3d}.
+The classification branch of PointNet \cite{qi2017pointnet} was also used for identifying structure in molecular simulations \cite{defever2019generalized} and atomistic simulations \cite{shen2021development} as well as predicting porous medium permeability \cite{kashefi2021pointPorous}.
+Although advanced versions of PointNet have surfaced, with adaptations like hierarchical PointNet \cite{qi2017pointnet++} and innovative approaches utilizing graph \cite{wang2019dynamic} or continuous convolutions \cite{thomas2019kpconv} on point clouds, the original PointNet \cite{qi2017pointnet} continues to stand out for its conceptual and computational simplicity.
 Details of the PointNet architecture can be found in Refs. \cite{qi2017pointnet,kashefi2021point,kashefi2022physics,kashefi2021pointPorous}.
 We also briefly review the PointNet structure in Sect. \ref{Sect22} of this research paper.
 The advantages of PIPN compared to PhyGeoNet have been explained in detail by Kashefi and Mukerji \cite{kashefi2022physics}.
 We list them here for a quick review.
 First and most important, PIPN \cite{kashefi2022physics} can handle non-parametrizable irregular geometries without any restriction.
 Second, PIPN \cite{kashefi2022physics} uses automatic differentiation technology \cite{tensorflow2015-whitepaper} and thus the spatial derivative of output components with respect to the corresponding input component can be conveniently programmed and computed over entire irregular geometries in a data set (with no need for a finite difference/element discretization).
 Third, in the PIPN framework, interior and boundary points of irregular geometries are explicitly identified, and it allows twofold benefits: first, a smooth representation of boundaries (e.g., an airfoil surface), and second, explicit identification of their corresponding components in the loss function (with no need for implicit labeling of boundary points versus interior points and an artificial mixing up near boundaries, especially with sharp corners).

 The rest of this research paper is structured as follows.
 We mathematically formulate the linear elasticity problem in Sect. \ref{Sect21}.
 An illustration of PIPN from computer science and applied mathematics perspectives are given in Sect. \ref{Sect22}.
 Details about generating data for validation of the PIPN framework are described in Sect. \ref{Sect23}.
 We elaborate on the computational setup for training PIPN in Sect. \ref{Sect24}.
 A general analysis of the PIPN performance as well as the effect of batch size and neural network size is discussed in Sect. \ref{Sect3}.
 Concluding remarks are listed in Sect. \ref{Sect4}.